LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/find-students-completed-classes.md

+---
+title: "How do I find a student's completed classes?"
+isPublished: true
+---

 # How do I find a student's completed classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.